fontsource/fontsource/CONTRIBUTING.md

 The main root, API and website directories each have separate package.json setups and scripts.
 Thus requiring `yarn` to be run in each directory.

+### Packager Development

+`yarn format` - Runs Prettier and ESLint across the directory.
+`yarn format:scripts` - Runs Prettier only over the `./scripts` directory.
+`yarn format:eslint` - Runs ESLint only.

+`yarn build:generic` - Runs the Generic Packager on `./scripts/generic/files`.
+`yarn build:generic-force` - Rebuilds ALL non-Google fonts with the Generic Packager.
+Useful when the generic packager is updated and makes changes that needs to be applied to all other fonts.

+`yarn build:google` - Runs the Google Packager.
+Compares metadata from Google Font Metadata parsers (see commands below) and existing metadata, only updating those that differ.
+`yarn build:google-force` Forcefully redownload and repackage all Google Font packages.

+Additionally, [`./scripts/google/download-google.ts`](https://github.com/fontsource/fontsource/blob/main/scripts/google/download-google.ts#L40) can be temporarily adjusted to only build a smaller dataset of fonts when testing to save on build times.
+Comment out `production()` and uncomment the `development()` function.

+`yarn parser:v1` + `yarn parser:v2` + `yarn parser:variable` - Runs [Google Font Metadata](https://github.com/fontsource/google-font-metadata) scripts that parse the Google APIs that Fontsource needs.
+In production, these scripts MUST be run before building.

+### Website Development

+More details can be found on the [README.md](https://github.com/fontsource/fontsource/tree/main/website#readme) of `./website`.

 ## Submit Documentation

 Submitting new or updating documentation for the Fontsource website is painless and doesn't necessarily require much setup.
-Navigating to `./website/docs` should contain a directory of markdown files.
+Navigating to [`./website/docs`](https://github.com/fontsource/fontsource/tree/main/website/docs) should contain a directory of markdown files.
 Editing those markdown files will reflect onto the website.

-Please note when submitting brand new pages, it would be required to update `./website/src/configs/docsList.json` appropriately for it to reflect on the website sidebar.
+Please note when submitting brand new pages, it would be required to update [`./website/src/configs/docsList.json`](https://github.com/fontsource/fontsource/blob/main/website/src/configs/docsList.json) appropriately for it to reflect on the website sidebar.